troyxmccall/alfred-spotify-mini-player/first-time-use.md

 * After some time, you should get a notification saying that library has been created.

-**Note that the first time the library is created, all artworks are downloaded, so it takes quite some time.
-But don't worry next updates are very quick!**
+**Note:** the first time the library is created, all artworks are downloaded, so it takes quite some time.
+But don't worry next updates are very quick!
+{: .notice-info}

 You can check progress by invoking the workflow again:-